plageon/SlimPlm/README.md

 We release our fine-tuning data for retrieval necessity judgment model in [v0104](./user_intent_data/mixed/v0104/).
 The fine-tuning data for query rewriting model is released in [v0118](./user_intent_data/mixed/v0118/).

+The fine-tuned retrieval necessity judgment model is released in [huggingface](https://huggingface.co/zstanjj/SlimPLM-Search-Necessity-Judgment), and the query rewriting model is released in [huggingface](https://huggingface.co/zstanjj/SlimPLM-Query-Rewriting/).

 ### Model Inference
 Prepare fine-tuning data for query rewriting model, please refer to [gpt4_annotation.sh](scripts/gpt4_annotation.sh) and [seperate_claims.sh](scripts/seperate_claims.sh).